Jose01000111/rhel9-internal-webserver/README.md

 |--------------------------------------------------------------|
 | To protect our web data, I developed a backup script that copies the website content to a backup directory with a timestamp for versioning.
 I scheduled this backup to run automatically every day at 1 AM using `crontab` under the `devadmin` user account.
 Additionally, I tested the scheduling system by creating a one-time `at` job to reboot the server after a 10-minute delay. |

+### 🛠️ I create a backup script that copies the `html` directory with a date stamp.
+### 🛠️ I schedule the backup script to run daily as the `devadmin` user.
+### 🛠️ I schedule a reboot to occur in 10 minutes using an at job.

 📸 **Deliverables**:
 🟠 Output of `crontab -l -u devadmin`
 🟠 Contents of `backup.sh` script